Loading...

 Woman in garden with question about her estrogen level

-A: Testosterone and DHEA can be difficult to obtain from a conventional doctor, so you may want to wait on these and get the natural estrogen and progesterone first.
-We do not usually recommend synthetic testosterone (methyltestosterone) because it is taken orally, and is not natural or bioidentical.
+A: Testosterone and DHEA can be difficult to obtain from a conventional doctor.
+So you may want to wait on these and get the natural estrogen and progesterone first.
+We do not usually recommend synthetic testosterone (methyltestosterone) because you take it orally, and it is not natural or bioidentical.
 In fact, the brand name synthetic Estratest has been taken off the market, though generic forms are apparently still available for “off-label” use.

-If really needed for libido, energy, or muscle tone, there are bioidentical testosterone products that can be considered for women.
+If really needed for libido, energy or muscle tone, women can consider bioidentical testosterone products.
 The female testosterone patch is still being studied, and seems held up by the FDA for various reasons.
 Testim gel is FDA-approved for men only, but again, sometimes prescribed “off-label” for women.
-Only a pea- or dime-sized amount is suggested, applied daily to the skin of the thigh, pubis, or clitoris area.
+Only a pea- or dime-sized amount is applied daily to the skin of the thigh, pubis or clitoris area.

-Alternatively, bioidentical testosterone can be obtained by prescription from a compounding pharmacy, in the form of a topical cream or gel.
+Alternatively, bioidentical testosterone is available with a prescription from a compounding pharmacy, in the form of a topical cream or gel.
 You will need to see a practitioner versed in compounding bioidentical hormones to obtain a prescription.
 I suggest only 1–4 mg applied daily for women, starting at the lower dose and slowly increasing it.
 (To read more about testosterone, see our articles on low libido and rekindling desire.)

 Return to: